jpipard/awesome-ios/README.md

 - :large_orange_diamond: https://github.com/Yalantis/DisplaySwitcher : A nice CollectionView display to TableView display switcher
 - :small_blue_diamond: https://github.com/liufengting/FTPopOverMenu : Cool popover menu
 - :small_blue_diamond: https://github.com/hackiftekhar/IQKeyboardManager : The SOLUTION for autoscrolling your view when your keyboard hides your textfields in ONE line!
+- :small_blue_diamond: https://github.com/liufengting/FTImageViewer : Add indefinite UIImages inside any UI component as a mosaic layout.
+Such as a UITableViewCell